-- The Calendar Year Deductible will not apply to benefits for Preventive Care Services provided by a participating provider. - The Calendar Year Deductible will not apply to office visits, specialist office visits and urgent care visits; combined provided by a physician who is participating provider.
+- The Calendar Year Deductible will not apply to benefits for Preventive Care Services provided by a participating provider. - The Calendar Year Deductible will not apply to transplant travel expenses authorized by the claims administrator in connection with a specified transplant procedure provided at a designated CME or a BDCSC.